 Blogger Christmas Meetup

-Anyway, at the Blogger Christmas meetup I had the opportunity to sit and talk with Julie van Rosendaal and Elizabeth Chorney-Booth of Rollingspoon.
-They’ve combined to make one really great blog about food mixed with a little rock ‘n’ roll.
-Elizabeth was particularly excited about a new risotto recipe she had received from the Bangles but I was more excited about the delicious sounding Bailey’s Irish Cream Thumbprint cookies she had brought as a treat.
+Anyway, at the Blogger Christmas meetup I had the opportunity to sit and talk with Julie van Rosendaal and Elizabeth Chorney-Booth formerly of the blog Rollingspoon.
+It used to be a really great blog about food mixed with a little rock ‘n’ roll.
+Elizabeth was particularly excited about a new risotto recipe she had received from the Bangles but I was more excited about the delicious sounding Bailey’s Thumbprint Cookies she had brought as a treat.
 I didn’t have any sort of thumbprint cookie for my goodie tray yet so I was happy to find this one and keen on trying out the variation.

 I found that the dough mixed up very thick.
 Instead of chilling it for an hour I just went ahead and rolled it into balls.
 Then I stuck them in the fridge for 20 minutes before I baked them.
 They turned out just fine.
 I also found that even though I thought I made the holes deep enough I had to re-do them after I took them out of the oven.

 Let me tell you folks this is the ultimate cookie, it rocks!
 The Bailey’s-laced ganache that goes in the middle really adds to the flavour and makes them that extra bit more special.

 Thank you so much to Elizabeth of Rollingspoon for the super recipe.
 I think this will be on our goodie tray for years to come.

 Other Rockin’ Christmas Recipes from Dish ‘n’ the Kitchen

 - 1 1/3 cups sugar

 - 2 eggs

 - 1/2 tsp salt turbinado sugar or raw sugar